nixworks/public/news/2007/12/13/README.md

 ##### United States
 ### [ Former United States Senator George Mitchell releases a report detailing the use of banned substances by current and former Major League Baseball players. ](/news/2007/12/13/former-united-states-senator-george-mitchell-releases-a-report-detailing-the-use-of-banned-substances-by-current-and-former-major-league-ba.md)
-_Context: George J. Mitchell, Major League Baseball, Mitchell Report, United States, United States Senate, current and former, performance-enhancing drugs_
+_Context: George J. Mitchell, Major League Baseball, Mitchell Report, Senate, United States, current and former, performance-enhancing drugs_

 ##### United States
 ### [ The United States Senate passes an energy bill which would increase automobile fuel economy standards for the first time in three decades. ](/news/2007/12/13/the-united-states-senate-passes-an-energy-bill-which-would-increase-automobile-fuel-economy-standards-for-the-first-time-in-three-decades.md)
-_Context: United States, United States Senate, energy bill, fuel economy_
+_Context: Senate, United States, energy bill, fuel economy_

 ##### Archaeological
 ### [ An archaeological expedition from Indiana University finds the remains of William Kidd's ship, the "Quedagh Merchant", believed to have sunk in 1699, near Catalina Island, Dominican Republic. ](/news/2007/12/13/an-archaeological-expedition-from-indiana-university-finds-the-remains-of-william-kidd-s-ship-the-quedagh-merchant-believed-to-have-sun.md)